-Looking for a smoothie recipe that will energize you, boost your immune system and help balance your raging hormones?
-Well, you’re in luck because I’ve created a Peruvian Smoothie using organic premium Maca root powder and chia seeds that is truly delicious!
+Looking for a smoothie recipe that will energize you, boost your immune system, and help balance your raging hormones?
+Well, you’re in luck because I’ve created a Peruvian Smoothie using organic premium Maca root powder and chia seeds making it truly delicious!

 - 2 frozen bananas